RobotLeopard86/Jaguar/docs/spec.md

 | # of Rows | 1 |

 ## 7. Objects
 Objects allow for subdivision of a Jaguar stream into multiple groups of fields.
 Objects are organized as a list with a defined number of key-value pairs.
-Objects **may** be nested up to a maximum depth of 64.
-In the event that the maximum nesting depth is reached, different rules apply depending on context.
-More information is available later in this section.
 There are two primary types of objects:

 **Unstructured objects** (like dictionaries) provide a generic key-value mapping.
 Decoders **must not** attempt to interpret the structure of unstructured objects.

-**Strutured objects** provide a type-consistent method of encoding and coordinating information together at a deeper level than the primary stream, using a system of stream-defined typenames to identify the appropriate structure.
+**Structured objects** provide a type-consistent method of encoding and coordinating information together at a deeper level than the primary stream, using a system of stream-defined typenames to identify the appropriate structure.
 All structured objects with the same typename must have the same structure; a structured object that does not conform to the declared structure is **invalid**, and decoders must ignore it.
 Decoders **may** either declare the stream invalid and terminate decoding **or** continue without the invalid object in this case.

 Unstructured object headers are fairly simple; they consist of a 16-bit unsigned integer field count.

 Structured object headers consist of an 8-bit unsigned integer typename string length followed by the typename string data of that length.

-The body structure is shared between object types.
-It is identical to the regular `Value` stream layout.
-There is no "end of object" marker; as such decoders must accurately keep track of nesting depth and object boundaries.
-As such, any additional values beyond the specified number will be treated as belonging to the containing scope until the root level (the primary stream) is reached.
-Likewise, an insufficient number of values will cause the values after that to be assigned to the object scope.
+### Structured Object Type Declarations
 Before a structured object typename may be used, it must appear as part of a structured object type declaration.
 A structured object type declaration follows this header format:
 | Field | Size (bytes) |
 | ----- | ------------ |